-Graduate study in the Master of Science in Nursing Program at Arkansas State University requires a certain level of computer literacy.
-Courses in the MSN program may be web-based or web-enhanced.
+Graduate study in the Master of Science in Nursing /Doctor of Nursing Practice Program at

+Arkansas State University requires a certain level of computer literacy.
+Courses in the MSN / DNP (graduate) programs may be web-based or web-enhanced.
 Course work may include internet assignments.